 NOTE — All requirements expect the one at serial No (vi) shall be calculated on zero percent moisture basis.
+The moisture content shall be determined as prescribed in LC: 1of IS 582 or Part 1 of IS 582.

 5.6 Additional Requirements for Leather for Gas Meter Diaphragms